gabormay/esp-thermometer/README.md

 ```

 # Running from a battery
-I was able to run this project from 2 AA batteries for about 2 weeks - not great but not that bad either.
+I was able to run this project from 2 AA batteries for about 2-3 weeks - not great but not that bad either.
 Interestingly enough the thermometer chip proved to be more sensitive to loss of voltage.
 It stopped working and produced bogus measurements when the battery voltage fell below 2.4V or so.
 The ESP module worked fine until about 1.8V, which is pretty remarkable.

 Anyway, let's dig a little bit into how this was made possible and what can you do to further improve battery life.

 ## Deep sleep
-TBD
+Deep sleep is a power saving feature of the ESP8266 chip.
+When put to deep sleep, only an internal RTC circutry is powered, drawing very tiny current (~20uA).
+The rest of the chip is powered down and is completely inactive (no program runs for example).
+Once the specified delay is over, the RTC puts out a signal on GPIO16 which can be used to wake up the chip.
+Normally you would want to connect GPIO16 to RST to get the most features.
+On some ESP boards it is tied to CH_PD (chip enable) which works too but some of the features, i.e. keeping some state between sleep cycles is not supported.
+See the Application Note [ESP Low Power Solutions] from Expressif for more info.

+Note that, in any case, upon wake-up, your program (sketch) will run from the very beginning (starting with `setup()`), so you don't really need to `loop()` at all.
+See the Application Note mentioned above for options to save some variables between these sleep cycles.

 ## Modifications to the board
 - Scrapping the Power LED